 Our study suggests that it is absolutely a good idea for complementary brands to work together to pool their prizes.
 The contest then likely has a higher value (which we’ve already established increases engagement rate), and appears on two or more accounts at the same time, getting brands exposure to each other’s audiences of followers.

 Instagram Contest Ideas from 3 Successful Contests

 By now you should be convinced.
 You get the idea – Instagram contests are an excellent mechanism for follower growth.
 Perhaps you’re itching to hold your own Instagram contest, and you’re full of great ideas.

-But before you start planning, I took the liberty of pulling some of the most successful Instagram contests from the past three months from our data set so that you could see these viral contests in action, in real life, and learn from them.
+But before you start planning, I took the liberty of pulling some of the most successful Instagram contests from the past three months from Tailwind members so that you could see these viral contests in action, in real life, and learn from them.

 Instagram Contest Idea 1: Know your audience, tap into their network

 @southbyseacollege is an online store that sells customized clothes to sororities.
 They are incredibly successful on Instagram, and their contests consistently kill it.
 This one got 54,000 comments.
 More than 4 times as many comments as the account has followers!